nest/nest-simulator/doc/contribute/eclipse_workflow.rst

 These instructions are based on Eclipse Mars (4.5).
 They are based on earlier instructions by Thomas Heiberg.

+.. contents:: On this page, you'll find
+   :local:
+   :depth: 3

 Installing Eclipse
 __________________